Setup Access to GitLab

 If you are asked if you want to overwrite the key, select no. As a key already exists, we don’t want to overwrite it, skip the ssh-keygen step.

-Generate a new key with the following command and follow the prompt (keep the name as ~/.ssh/id_ed25519 as suggested by the prompt):
+Generate a new key with the following command and follow the prompt (keep the name as ~/.ssh/id_ed25519 or whatever is suggested by the prompt):

 ssh-keygen -t ed25519